vshao2000/260ProjectWebsite/website.md

 titled “Hedonic prices and the demand for clean air” which was authored by David Harrison and Daniel L. Rubenfield in 1978.

+Although the data was collected in 1978, I believe many of the insights I can find from this model can still be beneficial towards the housing market today.
+For example, we can look at the coefficients and p-values to identify which aspects of a house are most important in determining a house price.
+Additionally, Boston is infamous for its expensive properties and understanding what factors influence that can potentially be important.

 The dataset has 506 observations of 13 predictors with the output being the median value of owner-occupied homes in \$1000s.